quacksecho/blackston-clean/content/authors/admin/_index.md

 I am an epidemiologist and data analyst for the State of Louisiana with advanced biostatistical training from both Univerity of Alabama at Birmingham and Tulane University.
 I am an aspiring writer (nonfiction and long-form journalism) and professor of medicine interested in cultivating a deep life of family and work.

-Proud Mississippian transplant to New Orleans who loves his fiance, his retriever, and updating his priors.
+Proud Mississippian transplant to New Orleans who loves his fiance, his golden retriever, and updating his priors.